frida/frida-website/_docs/javascript-api.md

     also desirable to do this between pieces of unrelated code, e.g. when generating multiple functions in one go.

+-   `base`: memory location of the first byte of output, as a NativePointer

+-   `code`: memory location of the next byte of output, as a NativePointer

+-   `pc`: program counter at the next byte of output, as a NativePointer

 -   `offset`: current offset as a JavaScript Number

 -   `putLabel(id)`: put a label at the current position, where `id` is a string